 If the recipe calls for white chocolate chips and all you have are white chocolate baking squares, or vice versa, just swap in an equal amount.
 This will keep the color and flavor of your recipe the same.

-Chocolate chips often have stabilizers added to them to make them resistant to melting, so they won't melt as easily and smoothly as baking chocolate.
-Chocolate chips tend to be kind of thick and clumpy when melted, which may not matter if you're making something like brownies but could be an issue if you're making candy or a chocolate sauce where you need your chocolate to melt down to a thin, smooth consistency.
+Chocolate chips, however, often have stabilizers added to make them resistant to melting, so they won't melt as easily and smoothly as baking chocolate.
+Chocolate chips tend to be kind of thick and clumpy when melted, which may not matter if you're baking something like brownies, but could be an issue when making candy or a chocolate sauce where the chocolate needs to melt down to a thin, smooth consistency.
 Before proceeding with the recipe, look at the white chips ingredient list; if vegetable oil is listed, the chips will be resistant to melting.
 Cheap brands of chocolate usually have more filler ingredients and therefore do not melt as well.

-If you don't have any white chocolate in your pantry, replace the white chocolate called for in your recipe with an equal amount of milk chocolate.
-This will change the color and look of your recipe but will give you the closest flavor match.
+If you don't have any white chocolate in your pantry, you can replace the white chocolate called for in your recipe with an equal amount of milk chocolate.
+This will change the color and look of your recipe, obviously, but will give you the closest flavor match.
 Like white chocolate, milk chocolate is made from cocoa butter, milk, and sugar.
 It just has the additional ingredient of cocoa solids, which gives it the brown color.
 However, if the light-colored appearance of the recipe is important to the final product, milk chocolate will not be the right choice.
 Sub in milk chocolate for recipes like bread pudding, muffins, and cookies where the white chocolate is not the starring ingredient.